Science and inventions of Leonardo da Vinci: Bridges and hydraulics

 Among his projects in Florence was one to divert the course of the Arno, in order to flood Pisa.
 Fortunately, this was too costly to be carried out.
 He also surveyed Venice and came up with a plan to create a movable dyke for the city's protection against invaders.

 In 1502, Leonardo produced a drawing of a single span 240 m (720 ft) bridge as part of a civil engineering project for Ottoman Sultan Beyazid II of Istanbul.
 The bridge was intended to span an inlet at the mouth of the Bosphorus known as the Golden Horn.
 Beyazid did not pursue the project, because he believed that such a construction was impossible.
 Leonardo's vision was resurrected in 2001 when a smaller bridge based on his design was constructed in Norway.

 A stone model of the bridge was evaluated in 2019 by MIT researchers.
 The self-supporting 1:500 scale model was built from 126 3D-printed stone cross-sections, held together without mortar.
-Researchers concluded that the bridge would've been able to support its own weight, and maintain stability under load and wind shear forces.
+Researchers concluded that the bridge would have been able to support its own weight, and maintain stability under load and wind shear forces.